ajaythakur13/assignment-docker-web-app/README.md

 3. Go to Cloudformation service, click on create stack and upload json file "aws_ecs_app.json".
 Click on button Next

-4. On Next page add stack of your choice and click on Next button.
+4. On Next page, Give Name stack of your choice and click on Next button.

-5. Within few minutes your stack going to deploy.
+5. Within few minutes stack going to deploy.

-6. Once stack deployed, copy paste public IP on browser and appliction will run.
+6. Once stack deployed, copy paste public IP of EC2 Instance on the browser and appliction will run.